cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that replaces all charaters of A & Z to c & e Script that removes all letter c and C
 Script that reverses its input
+Script that displays all its users and their home directories